-Nicolas Guillen was born 1902 in Camaguey, Cuba, and died 1989.
-He was an Afro Cuban poet, writer, journalist, and social activist.
-Best known as the National Poet of Cuba.
+Nicolás Guillén was born on 10 July 1902 in Camagüey, Cuba, and died in Havana in 1989.
+He was an Afro-Cuban poet, writer, journalist, and social activist, but is best known as the national poet of Cuba.

-Guillen was as much a political activist as a poet.
+Guillén was as much a political activist as a poet.
 In 1937, he travelled to Spain as a delegate to the Second International Congress of Writers for the Defence of Culture.
 In an address before the congress he condemned fascism and reaffirmed his Black roots.
-In 1940, he ran for mayor of Camaguey and in 1948, Guillen was a senatorial candidate for the Cuban Communist Party; both campaigns were unsuccessful.
-His identification with the plight of Blacks beyond his native Cuba is reflected in his “Elegias” (1958).
-Upon his return to Cuba in 1959, Fidel Castro awarded him the task of designing a new cultural policy and setting up the Union of Writers and Artists of Cuba (UNEAC), of which Guillen became president in 1961.
+In 1940 he ran for mayor of Camagüey, and in 1948 he stood as a senatorial candidate for the Cuban Communist Party, though both campaigns were unsuccessful.
+His identification with the plight of Black people beyond Cuba is reflected in his ‘Elegias’ (1958).
+On his return to Cuba in 1959, Fidel Castro gave him the task of designing a new cultural policy and setting up the Union of Writers and Artists of Cuba (UNEAC), of which Guillén became president in 1961.

 Listen to the voice of Nicolas Guillen reciting one of his most famous poems ‘Tengo’

 Comments are closed.